S4MWARE/html5-pong/README.md

 # HTML5 Pong
 100% credit to SMenigat on this.
-I am just experimenting with adding some new features (this project is not currently working, as it is unfinished) Great project!
-Pong game written in vanilla JavaScript, utilising HTML5 Canvas.
+I am just experimenting with adding some new features Pong game written in vanilla JavaScript, utilising HTML5 Canvas.

 You want to play and try it out?
-[Here you go!](https://rawgit.com/SMenigat/html5-pong/master/pong-demo.html)
+[Here you go!](https://nolansoo.github.io/html5-pong/)

 # Usage
 ## Installation